memakura/seq2sprite/README-en.md

 Convert a sequence of images (png, svg) to a sprite file that can be imported to your Scratch project.

-In Scratch, [New costume] > [Upload costume from file] allows you to upload multiple costumes at once but does not maintain the original order of image files.
+In Scratch, [Upload costume from file] allows you to upload multiple costumes at once but does not maintain the original order of image files.
 Using the sprite generator tool introduced here, you can create a sprite that has a lot of costumes in the same order as the original image-name order.
-This can be utilized for projects using animations. ([Demo video](#demovideo))
+This can be utilized for projects using, for example, realistic animations. ([Demo video](#demovideo))

 ![flow](readme_figs/flow-en.png)

 ## Usage

-1. Download [seq2sprite-master.zip](https://github.com/memakura/seq2sprite/archive/master.zip), open the zip file, and copy/move `seq2sprite-master` folder inside to other folder, for example, `Documents`.
+1. Download [zip archive of this project](https://github.com/memakura/seq2sprite/archive/master.zip), open the zip file, and copy/move `img` folder and either `seq2sprite.bat` or `seq2sprite.sh` (explained later) to other folder, for example, a new folder under your `Documents` folder.
+    - In what follows, we assume that **a folder named `seq2sprite` is created under `Documents` folder** and that `img` and a script file is copied there.
+    - `img` folder contains sample images.
-1. Open `seq2sprite-master` folder.
+1. Open `seq2sprite` folder.
 1. Replace the sample image sequence in `img` folder with your image sequence.
-(You can first try with the original example files.)
+(You can first try with the original sample files.)
-    1. If you want to keep a used `img` folder, change the name to backup it and create a new empty `img` folder.
+    - If you want to keep a used `img` folder, change the name to backup it and create a new empty `img` folder.
-    1. The base name of each file (for example, c0001 of c0001.png) is used as a costume name.
+    - The base name of each file (for example, c0001 of c0001.png) is used as a costume name.
-    1. All the image sizes are assumed to be the same 240x300.
+    - All the image sizes are assumed to be the same 240x300.
 If you want to change the size, please see <a href="#imgsize">here</a>.
 1. Run either `seq2sprite.bat` or `seq2sprite.sh` depending your environment; see below for details.

 ### Windows (Use seq2sprite.bat)